 Technogym's Mywellness app with Pembrokeshire Leisure is an online app where people can join for free, view and take part in daily workouts, moves and challenges.
 More than 300 members have joined Mywellness app since its release.
 All members registered with an active email address should have received an information email about the extra resources.

-If you go out, stay 2 metres (6ft) away from other people at all times.
+If you go out to exercise alone, or with others from your household / support bubble, you are reminded to stay 2 metres (6ft) away from other people at all times.

 You should also keep your dog(s) away from other people and other dogs.
 The best way to do this is to keep them on a short lead.
 Please remember to clean up after your dog(s).